The draft waste strategy engagement period is now closed

 As a result of the above developments a working group of council members and officers was formed in August 2019.
 The group has been working on developing a new waste strategy that will comply with forthcoming legislation but will also meet the needs of our community.

-The working group is now in the process of considering the following:
+The working group has considered the following:

 Current best practice and what other councils do